AndrewDavis/AutomagicVariable/README.md

 Here is the distinction:
 - Use the **`_config`** to setup Automagic Variables for the first time, and to access them afterwards for anything other than basic get/set operations.
-  - You would also use the **`_config`** for `delete` calls, which will then `delete` the property from the `AVMap` for you, e.g.:
+  - You'll also use the **`_config`** for `delete` calls, which will then `delete` the property from the `AVMap` for you, e.g.:
       ```js
       //Good:
       delete config.a;
       ```
 - Once an AV is setup, use `AVMap` itself to get/set the AV *value*.
-  - Don't call `delete` on `AVMap` properties directly, it won't work like you think!
+  - **Don't** call `delete` on `AVMap` properties directly, it won't work like you think!
 This deletion behavior has been explicitly prohibited via. the use of a `Proxy`, to make sure it doesn't ever happen.
-So, code like this will error:
+So, code like this will
+    error:
       ```js
       //Bad(!): delete avm.a;
       ```

-Note that the `_config` itself is a JavaScript `Proxy` and is doing some magic behind the scenes; therefore, you cannot store the configuration access for any particular property, e.g.:
+Note that the `_config` itself is a JavaScript `Proxy` and is doing some magic behind the scenes; therefore, you cannot store the configuration access for any particular property and expect it to function properly, e.g.:
 ```js
 //BAD(!): let xConfig = config.x;
 ```